sunainapati/sunainapati.github.io/_posts/2026-09-11-Simpler-Fisher-inequality.md

 tags : Coding-theory
 ---

 This problem is one of the few problems we discussed in the tutorial for Graduate Mathematical toolkit 2026 which I am TAing along with Avishek.
-The post is named "Simple Firsher inequality" because it is indeed a simpler Fisher's inequality, which states that
+The post is named "Simple Fisher inequality" because it is indeed a simpler Fisher's inequality, which states that
 " Let $k$ be a positive integer.
 In a town with $n$ people, $m$ clubs have been formed.
 Every two clubs share exactly $k$ members.
 Prove that $m\le n$."
 The proof of this is essentially the same as the simpler version and we have left it as a nice cute exercise :)

 <div class="problem">